AbductiveLearning/ABLkit/docs/Intro/Learning.rst

 Learning Part
 =============

-Learnig part is constructed by first defining a base machine learning model and then wrap it into an instance of ``ABLModel`` class.
+Learning part is constructed by first defining a base machine learning model and then wrap it into an instance of ``ABLModel`` class.

-The flexibility of ABL package allows the base model to be any machine learning model conforming to the scikit-learn style, which requires implementing the ``fit`` and ``predict`` methods, or a PyTorch-based neural network, provided it has defined the architecture and implemented the ``forward`` method.
+For base model, ABL package allows it to be one of the following forms:

+1. Any machine learning model conforming to the scikit-learn style, i.e., models which has implemented the ``fit`` and ``predict`` methods;

+2. A PyTorch-based neural network, provided it has defined the architecture and implemented the ``forward`` method.

-Typically, base models are trained and make predictions on instance-level data, e.g. single images in the MNIST dataset, and therefore can not directly utilize sample-level data to train and predict, which is not suitable for most neural-symbolic tasks.
+However, base models are typically trained and make predictions on instance-level data, e.g. single images in the MNIST dataset, and therefore can not directly utilize sample-level data to train and predict, which is not suitable for most neural-symbolic tasks.
 ABL-Package provides the ``ABLModel`` to solve this problem.
 This class serves as a unified wrapper for all base models, which enables the learning part to train, test, and predict on sample-level data.
 The following two parts shows how to construct an ``ABLModel`` from a scikit-learn model and a PyTorch-based neural network, respectively.

 For a scikit-learn model, we can directly use the model to create an instance of ``ABLModel``.
 For example, we can customize our machine learning model by